Current & Past Exhibits

 From the President to the People

-Opening in January 2017, this exhibit explores the logistics of Inauguration Day, and how every citizen has an opportunity to be involved at the local, state, or national level.
+Opening in January 2017, this exhibit explored the logistics of Inauguration Day, and how every citizen has an opportunity to be involved at the local, state, or national level.
 For the development of the exhibit case and interpretative text, the students curated artifacts and documents from our political collections, mainly the Bart Gordon Papers.

 Warriors with Words and Faith: Marion Skeen Coleman Peck and Donald A. Price